paddytobias/datablog.github.io/index.md

 ## My blog

-Inspired by [this article](http://varianceexplained.org/r/start-blog/), I have decided to join the Millenials and write a blog.
+Inspired by [this article](http://varianceexplained.org/r/start-blog/), I have decided to join the Millenials and write a blog... about discovering data science.
 It is based on my GitHub repository so I can easy share the code that I've written.

 I am keen to get better at forming arguments and writing short, interesting pieces around numbers.